 \section{Conclusion}

-In this paper, we presented the first study investigating the effect of linguistic register on the downstream performance of small generative LLMs.
+In this paper, we presented the first study investigating the effect of linguistic register on the performance of small generative LLMs.
 Our findings show that register is an important explainer of LLM performance, and we were able to show surprising relationships between the register of pretraining data and model accuracy on different benchmarks.
-While using the whole dataset yielded better performance than limiting the pretraining data to any individual register class, we found specific combinations of registers that outperform the uncurated dataset and the FineWeb dataset.
-These findings can be used to increase pretraining data transparency and to optimize data selection methods, potentially addressing specific performance gaps by incorporating appropriate registers.
+While using the whole dataset yielded better performance than limiting the pretraining data to any individual register class, we found specific combinations of registers that outperform the full uncurated dataset.
+These findings can be used to increase pretraining data transparency and to optimise data selection methods, potentially addressing specific performance gaps by incorporating appropriate registers.